l4rm4nd/VoucherVault/README.md

 | `OIDC_OP_TOKEN_ENDPOINT`         | Token endpoint URL of the OIDC provider.                                                                        |                            | Optional            |
 | `OIDC_OP_USER_ENDPOINT`          | User info endpoint URL of the OIDC provider.                                                                    |                            | Optional            |

+More details about the OIDC environment variables can be found [here](https://mozilla-django-oidc.readthedocs.io/en/stable/settings.html).

 ## 🔔 Notifications

 Notifications are handled by [Apprise](https://github.com/caronc/apprise).